Minnesota Crop Insurance Conference

 The Minnesota Crop Insurance Conference is one of the largest gatherings of crop insurance agents in the Midwest.
 Attendees will hear industry speakers address topics directly relevant to crop insurance agents and interact with over 600 other crop insurance professionals.
-The 2019 Conference will be held September 11-12 at the Mankato Civic Center in Mankato, MN.
+The 2020 conference will be held ONLINE September 16-17.

-You should receive an e-receipt shortly after registering.
+You should receive an e-receipt shortly after registering with more details about qualifying for continuing education credits.
 If you do not receive this email or have changes to your registration, please send a message to email@example.com.

-Registration cancellations will be refunded until Friday, August 30 and are subject to a $25 handling fee; no refunds will be given after this date.
+Registration cancellations will be refunded until Friday, September 4 and are subject to a $25 handling fee.
+No refunds will be given after Friday, September 4.

 The conference has been approved for the following continuing education credits:

-Iowa: Approved (7 general credits, 1 ethics credit)
+- Iowa: Pending (6 general credits, 2 ethics credit)

-Wisconsin: Approved (7 general credits, 1 ethics credit)
+- Wisconsin: Pending (6 general credits, 2 ethics credit)

-11:00 a.m.
-Check-in (Agents seeking continuing education credit must check-in at the start of both days, as well as sign the signature page circulated during the event to receive credit.)
+12:00 p.m.
+Join online (Please join early to ensure the technology works for you.
+Agents seeking continuing education credit must join at the start of both days, as well as answer random poll questions during the event to receive credit.)

 1:00 p.m.
 Welcome

 7:15 a.m.
-Check-in (Agents seeking continuing education credit must check-in at the start of both days, as well as sign the signature page circulated during the event to receive credit.)
+Join online (Please join early to ensure the technology works for you.
+Agents seeking continuing education credit must join at the start of both days, as well as answer random poll questions during the event to receive credit.)

 8:00 a.m.
 Welcome